PrakharParakh/Weather-App-UI/README.md

 # Weather-App-UI
-Weather app UI using SwiftUI
+Weather app UI using SwiftUI for apple users.
 Uses stack views to bulid a basic weather UI in SwiftUI Uses SF Symbols to create images of sun and clouds.